namdabest253/rabble/REFERENCES.md

 "how do i make a model have a foreign key to itself?"

 "how do i make it so my admin page shows the models i've created?"

+HW3:
+Used AI to Write these models:
+PostLike, CommentLike

+Prompts used: